ReactiumCore/Reactium-Legacy/readme.md

 * **port.browsersync:** The port to run Browsersync on. **Default:** `3030`

-> If you're running a proxy with Browsersync, you will want to define the port the proxy runs on as well then reference it in your serve task.
+> If you're running a proxy with Browsersync, you will want to define the port the proxy runs on, then reference it in your serve task.

+### cssPreProcessor
+Determines which CSS pre-processor to use.
+Valid values: sass/less.

+_**Default:**_ `sass`

 ### src